synthead/timex_datalink_client/docs/timex_datalink_protocol_1.md

 )
 ```

-## Code example
+## Complete code example

-Here is an example that uses all of the above data to a device and uses all the features of protocol 1:
+Here is an example that syncs all models to a device that supports protocol 1:

 ```ruby
 require "timex_datalink_client"